Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

-That’s May 25, when the European Union’s General Data Protection Regulation goes into effect for companies doing business with EU citizens, wherever they are.
+That’s May 25, when the European Union’s General Data Protection Regulation (GDPR) goes into effect for companies doing business with EU citizens, wherever they are.

 We checked with the Amsterdam-based firm to see how it’s preparing for the biggest day in data privacy history.